tomchatting/tomchatting.github.io/about.markdown

 This site is hosted on [GitHub pages][ghpages] using [Jekyll][jekyll], and most of the content is written in John Gruber's [Markdown][markdown].

-The code for this site and all of the posts in raw format can be poked around with on it's [GitHub Repository][ghrepo], but please don't steal (my) stuff.
+The code for this site and all of the posts in raw format can be poked around with on its [GitHub Repository][ghrepo], but please don't steal (my) stuff.

 [github]: //github.com/tomchatting
 [tweet]: //twitter.com/?status=Ohai,%20@PhenomenonTom%20